daniamorimdesa/MagicForestAdventure/README.md

 1. You're lost in the Magic Forest 🌳✨
 2. In each round, choose 1 of 3 mysterious paths 🐾
 3. Choose wisely — a wizard may block your way and send you back!🧙
-4. Reach the end to discover the magic that awaits you.
+4. Reach the end to discover the magic that awaits you.😼

 ## Play Now